Subject38/bemapi/readme.md

 * ``song`` – The game identifier for the song this record belongs to as a string.
 May be version specific, so parsing it is up to the client based on the requested game/version.
 * ``chart`` – The game identifier for the chart this record belongs to as a string.
 May be version specific as above.
 * ``points`` – The number of points earned for this record as an integer.
-* ``timestamp`` – The integer UTC unix timestamp when the record was earned/updated.
+* ``timestamp`` – The integer UTC unix timestamp when the record was earned.
+* ``updated`` – The integer UTC unix timestamp when the record was last updated.
+This includes incrementing the play count, even if everything else stays the same.
 * ``plays`` – The integer number of plays logged for this song/chart for the given ID.

 Given that a high score, once set, is immutable, records are easily cached on the client.
 For that reason, it is important that a new record earned on a server change the timestamp to the time that new record was earned.
 In that way, clients can request only records earned since a particular timestamp in order to download incremental changes since last fetch given a particular ID.